November 7, 2020

 If you’re a freelance writer who’s looking to build up their content marketing clientele because you heard they tend to be higher-paying gigs–yes content marketing clients are a big part of my six-figure freelance business–you might be wondering where to start looking for them.

-Include as many as possible that you touch, see, smell, eat, and use before you get your day started.
+Include as many brands and companies as possible that you touch, see, smell, eat, and use before you get your day started.
 If you need more inspiration, include clothes, makeup, shoes and the car you’re driving for ideas as you head to work and even advertisements you see or hear on the radio or TV.

 Here are starting points for potential content marketing clients based on products I’’m using and niches I can look into.
 You might be surprised by how many of these companies have blogs, content marketing strategies, and content needs.
 (Should freelancers specialize in a niche?)